bhojaraj/java/ReadME.md

   To print in separate line - System.out.ptintln()

-  To run java file, first compile by running the command `javac Basics/Hello.java`, or else can go to folder Basics in terminal and run `javac Hello.java`
+  To run java file, first compile by running the command `javac Basics/Hello.java`, or else can go to directory Basics in terminal and run `javac Hello.java`

-  After compiling, run `java Basics/Hello` or from folder Basics folder `java Hello`
+  After compiling, run `java Basics/Hello` or from directory Basics folder `java Hello`

 # Variables
   Similar to other programming languages - variables will be used for memory allocation for data processing